Capgemini/Apollo/docs/getting-started-guides/digital_ocean.md

 1. You need an Digital Ocean account.
 Visit [https://cloud.digitalocean.com/registrations/new](https://cloud.digitalocean.com/registrations/new) to get started
 2. You need an Atlas account.
 Visit [https://atlas.hashicorp.com](https://atlas.hashicorp.com) to get started.
 3. You need to have installed and configured Terraform.
 Visit [https://www.terraform.io/intro/getting-started/install.html](https://www.terraform.io/intro/getting-started/install.html) to get started.
-4. You need to have installed [https://www.packer.io/](packer) for building a new base image.
+4. You need to have [packer](https://www.packer.io) installed.
 5. You need to have Python <= 2.7.5 installed.
-6. You need to have ansible [http://www.ansible.com/home](ansible) installed.
+6. You need to have ansible [ansible](http://www.ansible.com/home) installed.
-7. You need to have [https://github.com/devo-ps/dopy](dopy) installed.
+7. You need to have [dopy](https://github.com/devo-ps/dopy) installed.

 ### Cluster Turnup